The Ultimate Guide to Red Light Therapy for Skin Health: Anti-Aging, Acne, and Healing

 While wrinkles are caused by a lack of energy, conditions like eczema and psoriasis are caused by an overactive immune system.
 The skin is essentially attacking itself, leading to chronic redness, itching, and scaling.

-Red Light Therapy is powerful here because it is fundamentally anti-inflammatory.
+Red Light Therapy shows promise here because research suggests it has anti-inflammatory properties.

 Calming the "Cytokine Storm"